 Choosing a VBAC can feel overwhelming.
 A Certified VBAC Doula can help you navigate the uncertainty and increase confidence to have a vaginal birth after a prior Cesarean.
 Our VBAC Doula Package includes bonuses like:

-- Birth Story Reflection session (in-person) to help you process your last birth.
+- Birth Reflection prenatal session to help process your last birth.